When one thinks of wildlife destinations, the first places to come to mind is probably an African safari, Australia, or even the Galapagos.

 I know I wasn’t.

-However, after a decade here I’ve fallen in love with the wild animals in Argentina.
+However, I have to say I have fallen in love with the wild animals in Argentina.

 And you may be asking yourself, what animals live in Argentina?